Status: Live | Last Updated: 5/1/2026

 Peace is our top priority.

-No Kings 3 is a permitted event, and we've been working closely with the Traverse City Police Department and DDA to ensure a safe, legal, and well-organized march.
+The Mutual Aid Picnic is a permitted event, and we've been working closely with the DDA to ensure a safe and legal day in the park.

 We are committed to nonviolent action and peaceful resistance.
 We expect all participants to seek de-escalation with anyone who disagrees with our values and to act lawfully throughout the event.
 Weapons of any kind, including those legally permitted, should not be brought to this event.